Library Highlights

 1. Publication

-The Office of Tribal and Indigenous Peoples (OTIP) works with federal agencies, Indian tribes, and Native Hawaiian organizations to address critical consultation issues.
+The Office of Tribal and Indigenous Peoples (OTIP) works with federal agencies, Indian Tribes, and Native Hawaiian Organizations to address critical consultation issues.

 2. Public Resources